fyqphd/-Data_Engineer_Tech_Challenge_Solutions/Section_Two_Database/README.md

 ### Advantage of Indexes

-- Improve query performance: indexing can help avoid full table scan and reduce the numbers of records need to be scaned, thus speed up the query process time
+- Improve query performance: indexing can help avoid full table scan and reduce the numbers of records need to be scaned, thus speed up the query process time;

-- Improve filtering and sorting performance: when a column use in the WHERE and ORDER BY clauses, index the column can help filter and sort data quickly
+- Improve filtering and sorting performance: when a column use in the WHERE and ORDER BY clauses, index the column can help filter and sort data quickly;

 - Improve join performance: when joining large tables, index can help find matching records quickly